kristjanbjarni/kristjanbjarni/README.md

 ### Hi there, I'm Kristján Bjarni

-Here are some of my projects, mostly related to to FPV drone flying 🚁
+Here are some of my projects, mostly related to to FPV drone flying 🚁 and Home Assistant addons

 Enjoy 🤟